openfaas/docs/docs/deployment/kubernetes.md

 ## Kubernetes

-OpenFaaS is Kubernetes-native and uses *Deployments*, *Service*s and *Secret*s.
+OpenFaaS is Kubernetes-native and uses *Deployments*, *Services* and *Secrets*.
 For more detail check out the ["faas-netes" repository](https://github.com/openfaas/faas-netes).

 !!! note
     For deploying on a cloud that supports Kubernetes *LoadBalancers* you may also want to apply the configuration in: `cloud/lb.yml`.